Increase Your Sales With Usability TestsUX Design | 03th June 2017

 What sort of tests can be applied?

-Each project will be best answered to, within its specificities, with one of these options, or with the combination of some of them.
+Each project will be better addressed, within their own technicalities, if one of these options is met or if a combination of some of them is used.

-The main advantage of testing with users is the possibility to argue and make decisions based on facts and not on each's taste.
-It also allows proving in advance, if what you are offering is really what your client is willing to use (and pay for), along with the opportunity to know your customers better, understand how they think, how they use the interface and what’s their relationship with technology.
+The number one benefit of these user tests is the chance to argue and make decisions based on facts and not on the opinion of every stakeholder.
+Furthermore, it allows ascertaining beforehand if what one is offering is actually what the customer is willing to use (and pay for), along with the opportunity to have a better knowledge of your customers, to know how they think, to how they use the interface and their relationship with the technology.

-This concentrated effort to understand their real needs has a very significant return on the investment, regarding higher engagement with your clients, as well as a lower development and maintenance cost, diminishing the changes identified solely through the customers’ complaints.
+This concentrated effort to understand your real needs usually has a quite singular return on investment, since your customers will be more engaged, as well as a lower development and maintenance cost, reducing the changes identified only through customer complaints.

-Studies show high financial return when the usability is used effectively.
-This way, investing in UX is not just something for “big companies” or for more “advanced” projects, but a plus in any sized project.
+Studies prove the high financial return when one effectively relies on usability.
+Therefore, investing in UX is not only for “major companies” or more “advanced” projects, rather a proper advantage for any project regardless of its size.